tristandeleu/pytorch-meta/docs/api_reference/datasets.md

  Root directory where the dataset folder `cifar100` exists.

  - **num_classes_per_task**: *int*
  Number of classes per tasks.
-This corresponds to "N" in "N-way" classification.
+This corresponds to `N` in `N-way` classification.

  - **meta_train**: *bool (default: `False`)*
  Use the meta-train split of the dataset.
 If set to `True`, then the arguments `meta_val` and `meta_test` must be set to `False`.
 Exactly one of these three arguments must be set to `True`.